Together We Can Stop the Spread of Jumping Worms in Canada

-Jumping worms are one of the few invasive species we can actually stop from spreading—but we must act fast.
+Jumping worms are one of the few invasive species humans can actually stop from spreading—but we must act fast.
 They only move when humans move soil, mulch, or plants, which means simple biosecurity actions can prevent their establishment.
 The window to act is small: if we delay, these worms are poised to remodel Canadian forests and green spaces.

 How You Can Stop Them